Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 Figure \ref{fig:Pooling} illustrates the idea graphically.
 In both cases, the tubular neighborhood represents the area that includes the observations used in the pooling-based analysis.
-Figure \ref{fig:Pooling-h1} shows a ``large'' bandwidth $h_1$, while Figure \ref{fig:Pooling-h2} shows a ``small'' bandwidth $h_2$.
+Figure \ref{fig:Pooling-h1} shows a large bandwidth $h_1$, while Figure \ref{fig:Pooling-h2} shows a smaller bandwidth $h_2$.
 All units contribute simultaneously, regardless of their specific location.
-In particular, two units $i$ and $j$ with the same signed distance to the boundary, $D_i=D_j=d$, will be assigned to the same group (treatment or control, depending on the sign of $d$) and will be $|d|$ units away from the boundary, but could be arbitrarily far from each other.
+In particular, two units $i$ and $j$ with the same signed distance to the boundary, $D_i=D_j=d$, will be assigned to the same group (treatment or control, depending on the sign of $d$) and will be $|d|$ units away from the boundary, but could be far from each other.

 Figure \ref{fig:Pooling-RDPLOT} presents the two resulting RD plots \citep{Calonico-Cattaneo-Titiunik_2015_JASA} in the pooling approach, based on the outcome data $Y_i$ and the univariate distance score $D_i$ (the cutoff is $c=0$ by construction of $D_i$).
-These plots include a fourth-order global polynomial fit (solid line) for visualization purposes only; those global approximations are not recommended for estimation of treatment effects because they tend to exhibit poor performance due to the Runge's phenomenon.
-Instead, as anticipated in Figure \ref{fig:Pooling} and demonstrated in Figure \ref{fig:Pooling-RDPLOT}, the idea is to localize around the ``cutoff'' (i.e., the one-dimensional boundary curve) to conduct estimation and inference.
+These plots include a fourth-order global polynomial fit (solid line) for visualization purposes, but these global approximations are not recommended for estimation of treatment effects because they tend to exhibit poor performance due to Runge's phenomenon.
+Instead, as anticipated in Figure \ref{fig:Pooling}, the idea is to localize around the cutoff (i.e., the one-dimensional boundary curve) to conduct estimation and inference.

 In the pooling approach, the analysis is conducted using all the observations with score $\bX_i$ within the tubular neighborhood determined by the bandwidth $h$, that is, for all units with $|D_i|\leq h$.
-However, for this subsample, the specific treatment effect estimation approach can vary substantially.
+However, within this subsample, the specific treatment effect estimation approach can vary substantially.
 To describe and unify the most common approaches in the empirical literature illustrated in Table \ref{tab:LitReview} as well as other approaches recommended from a methodological perspective, we define the following generic weighted least squares regression notation: